 Skip: Curved Sofas | Try: '80s Sofas

 Unless you have a giant living room, chances are a curved sofa is incredibly impractical for your space.
 Instead, turn to this year's new seating trend: sofas with nods back to the '80s.
-With bouclé textures and big bouncy shapes, these seating options will give you nostalgic vibes.
+With bouclé textures and big, bouncy shapes, these seating options will give you nostalgic vibes.

 Skip: Brass Furniture | Try: Natural Stone Furniture

 Brass and copper were everywhere in recent years, but we're ready for more understated materials with patina, like natural stone.
-Among our favorite stone of the moment is travertine—which is gaining popularity again after fading into oblivion after the 1970s.
+Among our favorite stones of the moment is travertine—which is gaining popularity again after fading into oblivion after the 1970s.

 Skip: Subway Tiles | Try: Zellige Tiles

 Goodbye, subway tile—time to make way for zellige.
 While the classic white brick motif will never truly go out of style, we're loving the growing popularity of these glazed Moroccan terra-cotta tiles and the patina effect they give a space.